sfatkhutdinov/cs2_rl_agent/analysis_log/main.md

 - [Batch Script Optimizations](tools/batch_script_optimizations.md) - Documentation of batch script performance improvements
 - [Cursor Project Rules](../cursor_project_rules.md) - Project-specific guidelines for maintaining consistent documentation

+## Adaptive Agent as Primary Orchestrator

+The project has been streamlined to focus on the adaptive agent as the primary orchestrator of all other agent types.
+The adaptive agent dynamically switches between different modes (discovery, tutorial, vision, autonomous, strategic) based on performance metrics and game state feedback.

+### Key Features of Adaptive Agent Orchestration
+- **Dynamic Mode Switching**: Automatically transitions between agent modes based on performance metrics
+- **Unified Configuration**: Uses a primary configuration file that references mode-specific configurations
+- **Centralized Training**: Single training pipeline that manages all agent types
+- **Knowledge Transfer**: Transfers knowledge between different modes of operation
+- **Performance Monitoring**: Tracks metrics across all modes to determine optimal transitions

+### Deployment Scripts
+The deployment process has been simplified with two main batch files:
+- `scripts/deployment/run_adaptive_agent.bat` - Streamlined deployment script for running the adaptive agent
+- `scripts/deployment/all_in_one_setup_and_train.bat` - Comprehensive setup and training script for the adaptive agent

 ## Completed Analyses
 The following analyses have been completed and can be accessed:
 - [Comprehensive Synthesis](architecture/comprehensive_synthesis.md) ✓